Small Things Like These by Claire Keegan

 A gentle, moving novella about the small moments that make up a life, and that have the power to change it as well.
 I enjoyed this, but I can’t say much more than that.
 It’s the kind of story you read, and enjoy while you’re reading, but not really the kind of story you’re likely to think about after you’ve finished it.
 I found this forgettable, yes, but that doesn’t mean that that will be the case for you too.
 I’d still recommend this, and I will definitely read whatever Claire Keegan comes out with next.

-(Thanks so much to Small Beer Press for sending me a copy of Tender in exchange for an honest review!)
+Thanks so much to Grove Press for providing me with an e-ARC of this in exchange for an honest review!

 I think my biggest impression of this novel is just how full of love it is.
 Casey McQuiston poured their heart and soul into this story and it really shows. 💖💖💖💖